YugAjmera/rl-car-ros/README.md

 # Reinforcement Learning on a custom car using ROS

 Package which trains a robot to reach a goal position without colliding using RL.
+Experiments are carried out on a car simulation in Gazebo.

 ## Install dependencies